In one of the most terror-scarred countries in the world, not even New Year’s Day was safe from an attack.

 July 15: The failed coup

 An attempted military coup in Turkey left at least 290 people dead and over 1,400 injured in a chaotic night of violence.
 Since then, tens of thousands of people have been arrested in the crackdown on individuals suspected of having ties to alleged coup plotters.

 Related: What you need to know about the failed coup

 Three assailants killed at least 36 people and injured scores of others in a gun and suicide bombing attack at Istanbul’s Ataturk Airport.
 An additional 147 people were wounded.

-A car bomb attack targeting a police bus killed 11 people in Istanbul, Anadolu reported, citing police officials.
+A car bomb attack targeting a police bus killed 11 people in Istanbul, Turkey’s state-run Anadolu agency reported, citing police officials.

 The blast, in the Beyazit neighborhood of Istanbul’s historic Fatih district, occurred during morning rush hour.
 It killed seven police officers and four civilians and left 36 people injured, three of them critically, authorities said.
 Four people were detained.

 Seven police officers died and at least 27 more people were wounded by a car bombing close to a bus terminal in southeastern Turkey.